4 Powerful 3D Printing Trends for 2026

 - Used in drones, automotive panels, and sports equipment for performance optimization

-- Consumer Products: Personalized jewelry, sneakers, and home décor
+- Productos de consumo: Personalized jewelry, sneakers, and home décor

 - Médico: Patient-specific prosthetics, dental crowns, and surgical guides